 My love affair with the dance began at the age of eight, when my grandmother took me to see the film The Red Shoes.
 I saw that beautiful, red-headed ballerina up on the screen, and I knew, right then, that I wanted to be a dancer when I grew up.

 In the fall of 1995, I founded Infinity Dance Theater, a non-traditional dance company featuring dancers with and without disabilities.
-The Company now performs all over the world, not only doing dance concerts, but we are also committed to our educational programs.
-We are teaching other dance educators to bring the joy and drama of motion and movement to a new level of inclusion by expanding the boundaries of dance and changing the world's perception of what a dancer is.
+The Company now performs all over the world, offering both concerts and educational programs.
+We are teaching other dance educators to bring the joy and drama of movement to a new level of inclusion by expanding the boundaries of dance and changing the world's perception of what a dancer is.

 I continue to take a mainstream, professional ballet class every day and have developed wheelchair dance techniques strongly rooted in and growing out of classical ballet and modern dance.
 Listen to the dancer in your heart.
 He or she will show you the way!